tulibraries/cob_az_index/README.md

 `$path_to_file` can also be a URL.

-Note also that `$path_to_file` is a an optional arugment.
+Note also that `$path_to_file` is an optional arugment.
 If not provided then by default ingest will attempt to download a copy of the az db and import that file.

 ## Development